RESOStandards/transport/proposals/web-api-add-edit-with-media.md

 * `Processing` - the `Media` record is syntactically complete and is currently being processed by the backend
 * `Complete` - the `Media` record is validated and ready for consumption
 * `Deleted` - the `Media` record is no longer published
 * `Rejected` - the `Media` has failed post processing for some reason.
-Details of the problem will be presented in the `MediaStatusDescription` field.
+Details of the problem will be presented in the `MediaStatusDescription` field. (e.g. "Media Payload does not match the specified media type", "Unable to decode Media Payload")

 Some examples of `Rejected` status reason could be:
 * Media stream does not match `MediaType`  (Sent a video for a photo Media record)